 Pork loin roast is a lean and tender cut of meat that’s beautiful fresh off the grill or smoker.
 Find out exactly what it is, how to prepare it, and how it’s different from pork tenderloin.

 Pork loin often goes by many names.
 However similar they are, it should not be confused with pork tenderloin.
 The most accurate name for pork loin would be pork loin roast.
-The loin can be a tough muscle found along the back of the pig, on either side of the backbone.
-It runs down from the shoulder to the hind leg.
-As such, this is one of the largest cuts on the pig.
+Pork loin is the tough muscle found along the back of the hog, on either side of the backbone.
+Running from the shoulder to the hind leg, it’s one of the largest pork cuts you can buy.

 It is often referred to as the leanest and yet most tender and juicy cut of the pig when it is slow-cooked.
 But if it is not cooked right, it can turn out to be chewy.
 One can describe the flavor as being mild.
 As such, it can be straightforward to overcook, so make sure that you watch over it closely when you cook until it reaches the right internal temperature.